nus-cs2113-AY2122S1/ip/docs/README.md

 ```
 Here are the matching tasks in your list:
 1. [D][ ] finish assignment by: tonight
-2. [E][ ] finish assignment by: tonight
 ```
 #### Description of the outcome.
-- Since the word 'finish' appears in the above two tasks, they will be displayed
+- Since the word 'finish' appears in the above task, it will be displayed